 There is a continual effort of analyzing gravitational wave signals in hopes of gaining a deeper understanding of their sources.
 While its effects are not entirely known, memory could serve as a complementary factor that helps us reach this goal.
-Nonlinear memory continues to intrigue scientists due to the interesting information it has revealed thus far, including the way it affects the wave form at a leading order at a level equivalent to that of the quadrupole.
-This along with other implications are being analyzed so scientists can continue to probe the strong-field, highly dynamical regime.
+Nonlinear memory continues to be an intriguing research topic due to the interesting information it has revealed thus far, including the way it affects the wave form at a leading order at a level equivalent to that of the quadrupole.
+This along with other implications are being analyzed so the strong-field, highly dynamical regime can continue to be probed.
 LIGO in combination with other ground-based gravitational wave interferometers will potentially be able to detect memory after the discovery of dozens of extreme collision events.
 Additional gravitational wave detectors such as Virgo, KAGRA or LIGO-India will further reduce detection time [12].
-While it has not yet been directly detected, the capability of our technology is one of the many reasons why some scientists are optimistic that we will detect gravitational memory at some point in the future.
+There is also great potential that LISA (to be launched in 2030) will be able to greatly reduce the detection time due to its capability to measure much lower frequencies, and also potentially target an area of the data that could point to additional events.
+Its arms will be much farther apart which is an additional factor that will help with it's time to detect memory.
+While it has not yet been directly detected, the capability of our technology is one of the many reasons why there is optimism surrounding the potential for gravitational wave memory.